AK-Homberger/Bresser-3CH-433MHz-T-H-Sensor-decoder/README.md

 Data is transmitted in pure binary values.
 Temperature is given in Centi-Fahrenheit and offset by 900.
 Burst length is ~36ms (41 pulses + 8 syncs) * 750us.

-- CH1 has a period of 57 s
+- Channel 1 has a period of 57 s
-- CH2 has a period of 67 s
+- Channel 2 has a period of 67 s
-- CH3 has a period of 79 s
+- Channel 3 has a period of 79 s

 ```
    +----+  +----+  +--+    +--+      high